-Equine Therapy For Addiction Treatment
+Equine-Assisted Program For Addiction Treatment

 Equine therapy, sometimes called horse-assisted therapy, is an alternative approach to addiction treatment.
 This form of therapy allows patients to create a positive sense of self that is responsible, useful, and accepted.
 Studies show that patients who participate in equine therapy are more likely to complete treatment and stay engaged throughout their recovery process.